Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 This should take about 40 minutes, and when it's done Diaspora should be running.
 You will need to edit config files, etc.

 Warning: The version of splunk installed this way only supports 64-bit processors.
+To work around this, download the 32-bit RPM from the splunk website:

+  rpm -Uvh splunk-4.1.6-89596.i386.rpm
+  cd /usr/local/bin/
+  rm splunk
+  ln -s /opt/splunk/bin/splunk .

 On a minimal install system you'll need to install bzip2 and vixie-cron for this to work (yum install bzip2 vixie-cron)